 We’ve covered some of the differences between light sources, but from an economic point of view, lifespan is key.
 Most LEDs have a lifespan of 50,000 hours or more – with some advanced (and expensive) units claiming a lifespan in tens or hundreds of years.

-This extended lifetime of an LED source compared to alternatives means that it’s likely you will never need to change the light source in your flashlight.
-This means no more spare bulbs or searching for replacement parts
+This extended lifetime of an LED source compared to alternatives means that it’s likely you need not to change the light source in your flashlight.
+This means no more spare bulbs or searching for replacement parts.

 Efficiency of a light source

 If you look at the efficiency of a light source (comparing its light output to its energy consumption), you’ll see that LED devices are some of the efficient devices available.
 The side benefit is that the light output doesn’t change with variations of input power – which means you’ll get bright, near-constant illumination while on long night shifts without running the battery down.